freyssin/elmis/README.md

 Currently empty.

+### hello.lua

+This component allows to publish an hello message from the board.
+The message can be send either explicitly by invoking **say_hello** action or periodically (in observation mode).

+#### Remote actions

+* **set_hello**: this method defines the hello message, set to "Hello world' at starting.
+* **set_period**: this method allows to set the observation period and takes as parameter an integer representing the observation period in milliseconds.
+If the resulting period is less than or equal to 0 the observation is disabled. than 0 the component is in observation mode.
+* **say_hello**: this method triggers the publication of the hello message.

+#### Published datas

+If the component is initialized in observation mode it publishes regularly (see period local variable, by default 10.000 ms) the *hello* message.

+* **hello**: *${data}/${device}/hello/hello*

 ### sht30.lua

 This component correponds to the use of the Wemos SHT30 shield.
-Be careful, the Wemos SHT30 shield is not compatible with the relay shield.
+Be careful, the Wemos SHT30 shield is not compatible with the relay or WS2812 shields.

 #### Remote actions

-Currently there is only one remote action defined, it allows to explicitly get data from the corresponding sensor.
-In future we can whish methods allowing to dynamically configure the component, for example to toggle it in observation mode, or to fix the observation period.
+Currently there are two remote actions defined, one to set the observation period of sensor, the other to explicitly get the data from the corresponding sensor.
+At starting the component is configured in observation mode with a period of  10.000 milliseconds.

+* **set_period**: this method allows to set the observation period and takes as parameter an integer representing the observation period in milliseconds.
+If the resulting period is less than or equal to 0 the observation is disabled. than 0 the component is in observation mode.
 * **get_data**: trigger the publication of the sensor's temperature and humidity datas on the corresponding topics *${data}/${device}/sht30/temperature* and *${data}/${device}/sht30/humidity*.